 Shrimp and Grits

 Shrimp and grits is a great dish for that time between breakfast and lunch, and we've lightened it up with this low-calorie recipe.
-There's nothing stopping you from making it for dinner, too!
+Nothing is stopping you from making it for dinner, too!

 Get our recipe for Shrimp and Grits.

 Mediterranean Tofu Scramble